Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Experiments

 \subsection{Discussion and Future Work}

-\paragraph{Upper-body motion.} We focus on upper-body animation.
-Future work should include lower-body motion (e.g., foot tapping) and locomotion (e.g., slow/fast pace) as these impact the perceived emotional state of a sequence.
+\paragraph{Upper-body motion.} \rebut{We focus on the smooth coordination between the pelvis and upper body animation for side-by-side comparisons with other methods, as all other methods primarily focus on upper body movements.} Future work should include lower-body motion and locomotion as these impact the perceived emotional state of a sequence.

-\paragraph{Semantics.} While the generated gestures are well synchronized with the driving speech sequence, they do not account for semantics such as deictic gestures (pointing or indicating) and metaphoric gestures (figurative expression).
-This presents an interesting research direction that is necessary to make virtual avatars indistinguishable from real humans.
+\paragraph{Semantics.} While the generated gestures, synchronized with the driving speech sequence, do not account for semantics such as deictic and metaphoric gestures, \rebut{incorporating the text/language modality could help further improve in this direction.}

-\paragraph{Facial expressions.} Facial expressions are an integral part of communication \cite{Hu2020IntegratingFA}.
-While emotional speech-driven face animation methods \cite{danecek2023emotional, peng2023emotalk} can be combined with bodies generated from \modelName, jointly learning a model to generate emotional expressive 3D bodies from speech is a topic that needs attention.
+\paragraph{Facial expressions.} While emotional speech-driven face animation methods \cite{danecek2023emotional, peng2023emotalk} can be combined with bodies generated from \modelName, jointly learning to generate emotional 3D bodies from speech is a topic that needs attention.